IndexThePlanet/Logan/Stats-v1.2.md

 ## Changelog

-* Added Logan unitigs and contigs for 2024 and 2025.
+* Added Logan unitigs and contigs for nearly all SRA accessions from 2024 and 2025.

 ## General statistics